top of page

 Cooked Bronze Die Pasta

-One of the primary factors contributing to the higher cost of bronze-cut pasta is the production methods involved.
-Crafting bronze-cut pasta requires traditional and labour-intensive techniques.
-The dough is extruded through bronze dies, which are more expensive and less durable compared to the Teflon or stainless-steel dies commonly used in mass-produced pasta.
-The use of bronze dies demands precision, craftsmanship, and regular maintenance, which adds to the production costs.
+1. Labour-Intensive Production: Crafting bronze-cut pasta requires traditional and meticulous techniques.
+The dough is extruded through bronze dies, which are more expensive and less durable than the Teflon or stainless steel dies commonly used in mass production.
+This process demands precision, craftsmanship, and regular maintenance, all of which add to the production costs.

 Cooking Bronze Die Pasta

-Once the pasta is cooked to your preferred texture, carefully drain it in a colander, allowing the excess water to escape.
-Do not to rinse the pasta with water after draining, as the starchy residue on the pasta helps the sauce adhere more effectively.
+4. Draining: Once the pasta is cooked to your preferred texture, carefully drain it in a colander, allowing the excess water to escape.
+It is advisable not to rinse the pasta with water after draining, as the starchy residue on the pasta helps the sauce adhere more effectively.

-Bronze die pasta stands as a testament to the artistry and craftsmanship of traditional pasta making.
+Bronze die pasta stands as a testament to the artistry and craftsmanship of traditional pasta-making.
 With its textured surface, ability to absorb sauces, and superior taste, this pasta variety offers a heightened gastronomic experience that is unmatched by its industrially produced counterparts.
 From the careful selection of high-quality ingredients to the meticulous production process, bronze die pasta embodies the passion and dedication of pasta artisans.
 Embracing bronze die pasta not only elevates the flavours of your favourite pasta dishes but also fosters a connection to the rich culinary heritage that has captivated palates for generations.
-So, the next time you indulge in a plate of pasta, consider the extraordinary difference that bronze die pasta can make in your dining experience.

 bottom of page